Postdoc Training - Supplemental

 [Traditionally occurs in March (*2019, 2021, 2023, etc)]

 Scientific Writing Workshop

-Presented by Judith Swan, this is a morning long hands-on workshop to help postdocs communicate more effectively through their writing.
+Presented by Judith Swan, this is a half-day, hands-on workshop to help postdocs communicate more effectively through their writing.
 Postdocs are encouraged to bring an abstract with them to revise with their new writing skills.

-This series of workshops is held 2-3 times per year (spring, summer, fall) with each session focusing on developing and fine tuning the skill needed to utilize different programs that postdocs may use to help present their work.
-These workshops are:
+This Illustrator with Photoshop workshop is held 1-2 times per year (Spring and/or Fall) with each session focusing on developing and fine tuning the skill needed to utilize different programs that postdocs may use to help present their work.